aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

     --8<--
     ```

-## Add Network Services
+## Network Services

-The Network Services data model is stored in the **DC1_NETWORK_SERVICES** tab above.
+The Network Services data model is stored in the **DC1_NETWORK_SERVICES** group_var tab above.
 Each IDF will have 3 unique VLANs to support Data, Voice and Guest networks.
 The spine nodes will provide routing for these VLANs via locally assigned SVIs.

-IDF VLAN/IP assignments
+### VLAN/IP Subnet Assignment

 | IDF  | Data                 | Voice                 | Guest                 |
 | ---- | -------------------- | --------------------- | --------------------- |